Po Nagar: History

-In the 17th century, the Vietnamese people occupied Champa and took over the temple tower, calling it Thiên Y Thánh Mâu Tower.
+In the 17th century, the Vietnamese occupied Champa and took over the temple, calling it Thiên Y Thánh Mẫu Tower.
 A number of Vietnamese legends regarding the goddess and the tower have come into being.

 Site

 The Po Nagar complex is situated on Cù Lao Mountain.
 It consists of three levels, the highest of which encompasses two rows of towers.
 The main tower is about 25 m high.

 The temple's central image is a 1.2m tall stone statue of the goddess Yan Po Nagar sitting cross-legged, dressed only in a skirt, with ten hands holding various symbolic items.
 According to Vietnamese scholar Ngô Vǎn Doanh, these attributes show that Yan Po Nagar was identified also with the Hindu goddess Mahishasuramardini or Durga, the slayer of the buffalo-demon.
 Another sculpture of the goddess Mahishasuramardini may be found in the pediment above the entrance to the temple: it depicts the four-armed goddess holding a hatchet, a lotus and a club, and standing on a buffalo.
 This sculpture belongs to the Tra Kieu style of Cham art from the end of the 10th century or the beginning of the 11th century.